superturbo-cell/Library-of-Congress-image-carousel/docs/developers.md

 # Install
 Use pip to install third party packages [Flask](https://flask.palletsprojects.com/en/stable/url) and [Requests](https://pypi.org/project/requests/)

-# Search Code for the API
+# Code for Reuse
+The block of code that does most of the work requesting from the API is:

 ```  # Make the request
     response = requests.get(url, params=params)